 Earth-orbiting satellites and other technological advances have enabled scientists to see the big picture, collecting many different types of information about our planet and its climate on a global scale.
 This body of data, collected over many years, reveals the signals of a changing climate.

 The heat-trapping nature of carbon dioxide and other gases was demonstrated in the mid-19th century.6 Their ability to affect the transfer of infrared energy through the atmosphere is the scientific basis of many instruments flown by NASA.

-The NIS Climate Change Taskforce has added a list of 40 Environment Event Ideas to its helpful list of resources.
+The NIS Climate Change Subcommittee has added a list of 40 Environment Event Ideas to its helpful list of resources.
 Pr.
-Scott Ralston, chair of the task force says, “The Climate Change Committee (subcommittee of Social Ministry) has developed, in conjunction with some fine minds at CRE, a list of some ideas of Environmental Events …
+Scott Ralston, chair of the task force says, “The Climate Change subcommittee (subcommittee of Social Ministry) has developed, in conjunction with some fine minds at CRE, a list of some ideas of Environmental Events that …